robert-westenberger/knowledgebase/mathematics/discrete-mathematics/proof-involving-sets.md

 	(Suppose $a$ is in the intersection between two sets.. ints divis by $2$ and ints divis by $9$)

 2. By definition of intersection, this means $a \in\{x \in \mathbb{Z}: 2 \mid x\}$ and $a \in\{x \in \mathbb{Z}: 9 \mid x\}$.
+	(Use definition of intersection to establish $a$ is in both sets of integers)
 3. Since $a \in\{x \in \mathbb{Z}: 2 \mid x\}$ we know $2 \vert a$, so $a=2c$ for some $c \in \Z$.
 Thus $a$ is even.

 4. Since $a \in\{x \in \mathbb{Z}: 9 \mid x\}$ we know $9 \vert a$, so $a=9d$ for some $d \in \Z$.